Adventure is worthwhile

 Whoever designed Preskil clearly had a sense of humour.
 Incorporating multiple bars, serving the multiple varieties of the strong local rum, the journey to your room is virtually impossible even without the bar pit stops which leave you swiftly and joyously hammered.
 Let me rephrase that.
 Such is the numbered layout of the rooms, an American designed city centre grid system this is not, that it is highly unlikely you will ever take exactly the same route back.
 I chose to orientate myself to the waterfront each time I journeyed to my room, which proved not to be a great idea in midnight’s complete darkness after a few drinks and dancing energetically with the local girls (the same ones who had been on reception earlier but now in traditional costume) putting on their weekly show.
 The show is certainly recommended, so ask when it is on.

-Planet Travel Holidays it turns out, and not Goldfinger or a man stroking a white cat, run Preskil Island Resort, and this Christmas will be their first after a significant re-launch.
+Planet Travel Holidays it turns out, and not Goldfinger or a man stroking a white cat, organise bespoke Preskil Island Resort and water sport packages, and this Christmas will be their first after a significant re-launch.
 Summer in the southern hemisphere will be baking with expected daily temperatures frequently hitting the 40°C mark.
 So this is the ideal place for moody Europeans to kick back and enjoy a multitude of watersports safe in the knowledge that the crystal clear water is around 20°C. In addition to this, is a maximum of five or six feet in depth as the resort benefits from being next to a lagoon isolated from the rougher Indian Ocean seas by a conveniently located reef a mile or so out to sea.

 This is not to say, however, that your daily activities can be planned any more than 20 minutes ahead of actually taking part in them.
 The weather changes as often as your huge choice of watersports at the hotel (see the website).
 Wind is the key here to what you can do and in part two of my trip I will be talking more about the undeniable benefits of kitesurfing.
 If I just say the words Atlantic Ocean and Mediterranean versus shallow Lagoon in the southern Indian Ocean you’ll get the idea!